This is an accordion element with a series of buttons that open and close related content panels.

 What happens after I apply?

-The IPiB Admissions Committee, which is composed of faculty members from both the Biochemistry and Biomolecular Chemistry departments, will review your application and supporting materials.
+The IPiB Admissions Committee, which is composed of faculty members from both the Biochemistry and Biomolecular Chemistry departments as well as current IPiB students, will review your application and supporting materials.
+If you are recommended for admission by IPiB, your application will be sent to the Graduate School for final review.
 Our Student Services staff will communicate with you regarding the status of your application throughout the review process.

 How can I check my application status?